 You’re a professional who works outside of a traditional office setting, so you don’t have that dedicated office environment, and you don’t see colleagues on a daily basis.
 Plus there are constant distractions to deal with throughout the day when working from home or in a coffee shop.
-If you’re starting to think you could be more happy and productive with a different way of working, it might be time to look into a coworking/shared office.
+If you’re starting to think you could be happier and more productive with a different way of working, it might be time to look into a shared office environment.
 Below are 5 major factors to consider when searching for the one that’s right for you.

 Factor #1: Your work style and personality